 Research in the Department covers a wide variety of topics.
 A substantial part of our research involves collaboration both within the Department and City and with external institutions, such as NERA and the King's Fund.
 You will be able to join one of our research groups in Financial Economics, Health Economics, Behavioural Economics, Macroeconomics, Competition and Regulation, or the Economics of Immigration.

-Applicants should have a track record of high academic achievement, demonstrated by a good undergraduate degree with at least a second class (upper division) pass or equivalent; plus a good Masters level degree with at least a pass with merit (or equivalent).
+Applicants should have a track record of high academic achievement as demonstrated by a at least a 2.1 honours degree and a merit-level Master’s degree in a relevant subject (or international equivalent).

 For students whose first language is not English, the following qualifications will meet the English language requirement for entry to a postgraduate course of study:

 Please note that due to changes in the UKVI's list of SELTs we are no longer able to accept TOEFL as evidence of English language for students who require a CAS as of April 2014.